 - 1. Generally does not support applications to designate additional lands as Rural Commercial along the Trans-Canada Highway. - 2.
-Supports protection or relocation of heritage resources at Whippletree Junction.
+Supports the revitalization and enhancement of commercial nodes including Whippletree Junction and the Crossroads Centre. - 3.
+Supports protection or relocation of heritage resources at Whippletree Junction. - 4.
+Establishes zoning standards for a neighbourhood pub.